luiseduardobrito/sample-chat-electron/README.md

 - WebSockets implementation backed by [Engine.io](https://github.com/socketio/engine.io)
 - Fallbacks to: ```flashsocket```, ```htmlfile```,  ```xhr-polling```, ```jsonp-polling```

+The full JSDoc Specification is planned in the [Roadmap](#roadmap).
 For more technical details, refer to the [Technical Specification](./docs/technical-specs.md).

 ### Open Source Dependencies